Long-Range Facility Planning

 - Anytime, fill out the form below

 Our interactions with The Bauen Group Architecture officially began in January of 2018.
 Working with the Long-Range Facility Planning Task Force, the architect helped establish a structured process to explore our collective needs.
 Various constituent groups met with architect Tom Umbhau, including the Minister, Board, Sanctuary, Administration, Faith Formation, and general members.
 These interactive sessions gathered various “dreams, wishes, desires and needs” for decision-making.
 Sessions were open for anyone and the results from the feedback we received drove the process going forward.
 We are grateful there was such a high level of engaged involvement; thank you all for your participation so far!

 At the ALL CONGREGATIONAL MEETING May 9 @ 6 pm Bauen Group architect, Tom Umbhau presented the first round of conceptual diagrams to all interested.
 Constituent groups and congregants are encouraged to listen to a recording of that session and take a look at the handouts that were distributed:

 The Facility Planning Task Force would like to thank everyone that responded to the initial questionnaire we posted (either individually or through a committee).
 In all we received 47 distinct submissions, and with those that responded as part of a group, we estimate that (in total) approximately 80 members and friends of the Fellowship spoke up about the hopes and dreams we share.

-Feedback is STILL welcome, if you have any additional comments or suggestions please submit them using the form below.
+Feedback is STILL welcome, if you have any additional comments or suggestions please submit them using the form above.

 The initial questionnaire responses have been shared with architect Tom Umbhau of Bauen Group, who will engage with the entire congregation again on May 9th at 6:00pm when he presents the first round of conceptual diagrams.
 Congregants and constituent groups will have an opportunity for another round of inter-active dialogue with the architect, in late May.